BonFX

 22. Accessibility

-Accessibility in design refers to creating products, devices, services, or environments that are usable by all people, regardless of their abilities or disabilities.
-It ensures that all users, including those with disabilities, have an equal opportunity to interact with and benefit from a product or service.
+Accessibility infographic illustration UX Accessibility in design refers to creating products, devices, services, or environments that are usable by all people, regardless of their abilities or disabilities.
+As defined by the W3C Web Accessibility Initiative, it ensures that all users, including those with disabilities, have an equal opportunity to interact with and benefit from a product or service.
 Accessibility can lead to a larger user base and a more inclusive product.
-Accessibility infographic illustration UX

 23. User Feedback